hericlesfsr/it-automation-scripts/README.md

 🚀 **Projects**

+🔹 **Host Inventory CLI Tool**
+A lightweight command-line tool that collects basic system information from the local machine and generates a structured inventory report.

+* **Features:**
+    * Hostname Detection: Automatically retrieves the computer name.
+    * Local IP Identification: Captures the machine's current IP address.
+    * Operating System Info: Displays OS name and version.
+    * Logged-in User Detection: Identifies the active system user.
+    * Automatic Report Generation: Exports the collected information into a `.txt` inventory file.
+    * Lightweight Execution: Runs instantly from the terminal with no external dependencies.
+* **What I learned:**
+    * Working with Python standard libraries (`socket`, `platform`, `os`)
+    * Collecting system-level information programmatically
+    * Structuring CLI scripts with functions
+    * File creation and writing using `with open()`
+    * Formatting terminal output for readability
+* **Files:** `host_inventory.py`, `host_inventory.bat`

+---

 🔹 **CLI Ticket Management System (Help Desk Workflow Simulation)**
 A command-line ticket management tool that simulates a basic Help Desk workflow.
 It allows users to create, store, and list support tickets using persistent JSON storage.